CalebRdgz/Nomad-Nerds/journals/mary.md

 ## July 25, 2022
-* Today, I missed out on the group project time.
+* Today, I missed out on the group project time due to a family emergency.

 ## July 22, 2022